What people ask about counselling

 For clients who live further away, and in case of adverse weather conditions, we can agree to meet via video conference or telephone.
 My preference is always to meet face-to-face.

-UPDATE: During the current coronavirus situation our counselling sessions will be only via telephone or video (Skype)
+UPDATE: During the current coronavirus situation I provide counselling services via telephone or video call (Skype/ Zoom) only.

 How much will it cost?